Some families are 'adopting' turkeys for Thanksgiving instead of eating them

 Barn Sanctuary has had a similar program since 2023 in Chelsea, Michigan.
 Chase DeBack, its advocacy, education and engagement coordinator, said it’s about shining a more positive light on the birds and their distinct personalities.

-He rattles off some of the organization's residents like they're close friends: Lewis isn't much of a people person but loves spending times with the girls.
-Sabrina and Hilda are always interested in what people are bringing into the coop and what everyone's doing.
+He rattles off some of the organization's residents like they're close friends: Lewis isn't much of a people person.
+Sabrina and Hilda are always interested in what people are bringing into the coop.

-“You only hear about kind of the dead turkeys," said DeBack.
-"And so we really wanted to shine a light on the unique personalities that turkeys have and how loving and caring they are for humans and for each other.”
+“We really wanted to shine a light on the unique personalities that turkeys have and how loving and caring they are for humans and for each other,” said DeBack.

 Golden reported from Seattle.